Bruce Berglund, selected publications

 This collection of essays is the first work to address the history of the Christian churches in 19th- and 20th-century Eastern Europe, drawing from archives and other sources made available since the fall of communism.
 The thirteen essays in the book cover, among other topics, Christianity and antisemitism in interwar Hungary, the dissolution of the Greek Catholic Church in postwar Ukraine and Romania, human rights and peace movements in communist East Germany and Czechoslovakia, and a famous prophetess in postwar Bulgaria.
 Contributors to the volume, who represent the University of Washington, Rutgers, King's College London, Central European University, the Bulgarian Academy of Sciences and other institutions, met to discuss their research in meetings in 2005 at Calvin and in 2006 at the German Historical Institute in Warsaw, both times with funding from the Calvin Center for Christian Scholarship.

-The Philosopher, the Architect, and the Social Worker: Religion, Art, and Ideals in Modern Prague
+The Philosopher, the Architect, and the Social Worker: Religion, Art, and Ideals in Modern Prague.
+Forthcoming in 2016 from Central European University Press.

-The focuses on three principal characters: Tomáš Garrigue Masaryk, the philosophy professor who became Czechoslovakia’s first president; his daughter Alice Garrigue Masaryková, a social worker trained in the settlement houses of Chicago who became the founding director of the Czechoslovak Red Cross; and Jože Plečnik, the Slovenian architect who directed the renovations of Prague Castle in the 1920s-30s, crafting the courtyards and gardens that millions of tourists visit today.
+The book focuses on three principal characters: Tomáš Garrigue Masaryk, the philosophy professor who became Czechoslovakia’s first president; his daughter Alice Garrigue Masaryková, a social worker trained in the settlement houses of Chicago who became the founding director of the Czechoslovak Red Cross; and Jože Plečnik, the Slovenian architect who directed the renovations of Prague Castle in the 1920s-30s, crafting the courtyards and gardens that millions of tourists visit today.
 The book centers on these three and their relationship in the transformation of the Castle, a project that was aimed to create, in the words of Masaryková, “a sacred acropolis.”
-The book also surrounds these main characters with other important cultural figures in interwar Prague in order to give a broader perspective of the debates over the future of religion, the sources of modern morality, and the foundations of a democratic society.
+I also look at other important cultural figures in interwar Prague in order to give a broader perspective of the debates over the future of religion, the sources of modern morality, and the foundations of a democratic society.

 Encyclopedia and reference articles